Workday/canvas-kit/COMPOUND_COMPONENTS.md

 }
 ```

 Guards allow configuration of state changes.
 A concrete example might be an `EllipsisTooltip` where `mouseover` or `focus` DOM events call the `open` model event.
-The `shoulOpen` guard would allow a conditional check of overflow to open the tooltip only if an overflow is detected.
+The `shouldOpen` guard would allow a conditional check of overflow to open the tooltip only if an overflow is detected.
 For example:

 ```tsx
 const useEllipsisTooltipModel = (config = {}) => {